ArturoDent/read-only-non-workspace/README.md

 If you have more than 8 editor groups open - and one of those beyond 8 is the active group - this extension cannot properly refocus the active editor group after setting any non-workspace files to read-only.

+Unrelated to this extension, but if you want file to marked and locked as read-only because they are read-only in the file system, then make sure you have this setting enabled:  `Files: Readonly From Permissions`

 ## Release Notes

 * 0.1.0 Initial release.

+* 0.1.1 Add a missing `await`.